ecos-wtf/website/_posts/2021-03-15-ecos-persistence-firmware.md

 - **CM/ip_hal/bootloader** - download and save bootloader to flash (IP controller)
 - **CM/docsis_ctl/bootloader** - download and save bootloader to flash (CMTS controller)

+The difference between `ip_hal` and `docsis_ctl` is the route that the TFTP request will take when fetching the file from a remote host, but I won't cover DOCSIS networking internals here.

+Here's the command documentation:

 {% highlight asm %}
 CM/IpHal> help dload